mramshaw/GitLab-testing/README.md

 * [GitLab](http://gitlab.com/mramshaw/gitlab)

-[This was created in GitLab rather than migrated from GitHub.
-CI with `go modules` appears to be an issue.]
+[This was created in GitLab rather than migrated from GitHub.]

 ## Java (Gradle)